Get the AI Strategy Playbook Now

 Think Different

-“Think different” is the invitation from Apple to be creative.
-Since its early days, the Mac was associated with designers and it has since used that to foster and encourage creativity through its devices.
+“Think different” is Apple’s invitation to be creative.
+Since its early days, the Mac has been associated with designers, and Apple has used that association to foster and encourage creativity through its devices.

 The original Think Different Ad that offered the opportunity for customers to become creative thinkers.